OpenConext/OpenConext-deploy/roles/s3/README.md

 # S3 Role

-This role sets up an S3-compatible object storage cluster using SeaweedFS.
+This role sets up an S3-compatible object storage cluster using SeaweedFS, integrated with the OpenConext environment.

 ## Overview

 The role implements a distributed SeaweedFS cluster with the following components:

-- Master server for coordination
+- Multiple master servers for high availability and coordination
-- Multiple volume servers for storage
+- Multiple volume servers for distributed storage
-- Filer servers for file metadata and directory structure
+- Filer server for file metadata and directory structure
-- S3 API gateway
+- S3 API gateway for S3-compatible access

-- Nginx proxy for routing and authentication
-- Management API for administration
+All services are deployed as Docker containers and integrated with the existing loadbalancer network.

 ## Requirements

-- Docker and Docker Compose must be installed on the target machine
+- Docker must be installed on the target machine (handled by the docker role dependency)
-- Python with docker and docker-compose modules for Ansible
+- Python with docker module for Ansible

 ## Configuration